creativescala/creative-scala/src/pages/fp/recursion.md

 to save on computation time and memory use.

 The code above actually shows the optimal case.
-We use a temporary variable, `smaller` to ensure we only call `sierpinski(n - 1)` once at each level of recursion.
+We use a temporary variable, `smaller`, to ensure we only call `sierpinski(n - 1)` once at each level of recursion.
 This means we only call `triangle()` once, no matter what value of `n` we start with.

 We only need to create one `Triangle` object for the whole picture!
-Of course, the algorithm that Doodle uses to render the picture process this single triangle 19,683 times, but building the `Image` to begin with is extremely efficient.
+Of course, the `draw()` method has to process this single triangle 19,683 times to draw the picture, but the representation we build to begin with is extremely efficient.
 </div>